camilne9/election_analytics_blog/posts/shocks.md

 In this post we will consider how "shocks" can influence an election.
 A shock is an unforeseen event that can has the potential to influence the election.
 For the 2020 election cycle, the clearest example of a "shock" is Covid-19.
 In this post I will consider how the deaths due to coronavirus could impact the result of the 2020 presidential election.

 In my previous post about the [air game](air_game.md), I made a state by state prediction based on **ad spending by the two major parties in the month of September** and whether states are **battleground states**.
 I will consider how **this prediction can be modified** by adjusting for the effect of coronavirus.
+For convenience, here is the prediction that was made in that previous blog post:

+In total I will consider 4 total possible new predictions depending on whether blame/credit for Covid-19 handling is given to the President or the Governor and whether success should be a binary variable or a spectrum.

 # Predictability